zakirkun/imphnen.js/README.md

 This framework is feature-complete and production-ready:

 - ✅ Complete application functionality with file uploads and proxy support
+- ✅ Real-time streaming responses with manual control, generators, and SSE
+- ✅ Type-safe WebSocket support with comprehensive event handling
 - ✅ Comprehensive TypeScript type definitions for all features
-- ✅ Organized examples by feature with interactive clients
+- ✅ Organized examples by feature with interactive clients and streaming demos
 - ✅ Complete test suite with unit, integration, and performance tests
 - ✅ Zero TypeScript compilation errors across all code
-- ✅ Verified functionality with comprehensive test coverage
+- ✅ Verified functionality with comprehensive test coverage including streaming
 - ✅ Complete documentation in docs/ directory with guides and examples
 - ✅ Security features: CORS, file validation, path traversal prevention
-- ✅ Performance optimizations for file handling and request processing
+- ✅ Performance optimizations for file handling, streaming, and request processing
 - ✅ Production deployment ready with error handling and logging